adampr0gram/misaka26-custom-path-tweaks/README.md

 1.Liquid Glass For Unsupported Devices
-1. Download the zip open misaka26 > Home > Custom Path > Select The Zip As The Restore File > Target Path is /private/var/mobile/Library/WebKit/Shared/ the restore file path is path/to/zip/BlueLiquidGlass.zip
+1. Download the zip open misaka26 > Home > Custom Path > restore file path is path/to/zip/BlueLiquidGlass.zip >
+2. Target Path is /private/var/mobile/Library/WebKit/Shared/ the restore file path is

 Works On Devices All-All